 Well, they are not exactly traditional.
 These are market places built by the authority to promote local artisans.
 But the good thing is that you get traditional handicrafts, artifacts, antiques and apparels all over the country at one place.
 You can also taste different regional cuisines at respective stalls.
 There are three of them as of now.
 The original one near INA metro station and two new ones at Pitampura and Janakpuri.

-Weekly Flea Markets:
+Rustic Weekly Markets:

 Weekly markets are a regular feature in the villages and provincial towns in India but Delhi too has maintained this culture.
 Such flea markets sell everything you can imagine.
-Watch out for the Sunday bazaar near Jama Masjid, Monday market at Karol Bagh, Wednesday market at Govindpuri etc.
+Watch out for the Sunday bazaar near Jama Masjid, Monday market at Karol Bagh, Wednesday market at Govindpuri etc. My favourite is the Thursday Market at Masjid Moth, behind South Ex & AIIMS because it takes place under a medieval monument.

 If you want to look beyond the Indian milieu, try the Tibetan markets near Kashmiri Gate as well as at Majnu Ka Tila near Vidhan Sabha Metro Station.
 They are the best options for jackets, woollens, backpacks, shoes, gloves and even trekking gear.
 These are also good places to find Tibetan and Nepali cuisines.